Question: I have just put my faith in Jesus…now what?

 A second purpose of the church is to teach the Bible.
 You can learn how to apply God’s instructions to your life.
 Understanding the Bible is key to living a successful and powerful Christian life.
-2 Timothy 3:16-17 says, “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work.”
+2 Timothy 3:16-17 says, “All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, throughly furnished unto all good works.”

 A third purpose of the church is worship.
 Worship is thanking God for all He has done!
 God has saved us.
 God loves us.
 God provides for us.
 God guides and directs us.
 How could we not thank Him?
 God is holy, righteous, loving, merciful, and full of grace.
 Revelation 4:11 declares, “Thou art worthy, O Lord, to receive glory and honour and power: for thou hast created all things, and for thy pleasure they are and were created.”

 3. Set aside time each day to focus on God.